 Investing has been solved in a sense that the best outcomes will come from staying invested in a risk appropriate, low-cost, broadly diversified portfolio of index funds or ETFs.

 It’s never been easier to invest this way.
 Self-directed investors can open a discount brokerage account and buy a single asset allocation ETF.
-Hands-off investors can open a robo-advisor account.
-Even clients who choose to remain at their bank can insist on a portfolio of index funds.
+Even investors who choose to remain at their bank can insist on a portfolio of index funds.

 That’s great in the accumulation stage, but what about investing in retirement?
 Besides potentially taking some risk off the table by changing your asset mix, not much needs to change.